synapse-team/cgm-ml/README.md

 ## Getting started

 ### Requirements
 Training the models realistically requires using GPU computation.
-Project members are currently using a variety of cloud instances (GCS, AWS, Azure) and local machines for training.
 A separate backend project is currently developing the DevOps infrastructure to simplify this.

 You will need:
 * Python 3